deconf/Analytics-Insights/readme.txt

 == Screenshots ==

-1. Google Analytics Dashboard Blue Color
+1. Google Analytics Dashboard for WP Blue Color
-2. Google Analytics Dashboard Real-Time
+2. Google Analytics Dashboard for WP Real-Time
-3. Google Analytics Dashboard reports per Posts/Pages
+3. Google Analytics Dashboard for WP reports per Posts/Pages
-4. Google Analytics Dashboard Geo Map
+4. Google Analytics Dashboard for WP Geo Map
-5. Google Analytics Dashboard Top Pages, Top Referrers and Top Searches
+5. Google Analytics Dashboard for WP Top Pages, Top Referrers and Top Searches
-6. Google Analytics Dashboard Traffic Overview
+6. Google Analytics Dashboard for WP Traffic Overview
-7. Google Analytics Dashboard statistics per page on Frontend
+7. Google Analytics Dashboard for WP statistics per page on Frontend
-8. Google Analytics Dashboard cities on region map
+8. Google Analytics Dashboard for WP cities on region map
-9. Google Analytics Dashboard Widget
+9. Google Analytics Dashboard for WP Widget

 == License ==

-This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.
+Google Analytics Dashboard for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==